Quantitative Image-Based Validation Framework for Assessing Global Coronal Magnetic Field Models: Results

-The \acrlong{jsd}\footnote{This statistic, along with the \acrlong{kld}, is described in appendix \ref{subsec:JSD_KLD}.} statistic allows us to analyze the similarity of two probability distributions' shapes, which is useful for comparing the similarity of each of the data populations described in section \ref{subsec:choosing_data_populations}.
-A probability distribution is calculated from each histogram using the method described previously in section \ref{subsec:statistical_analysis_methodology}.
-In figure \ref{fig:combined_performance}, we can see from these probability distributions that there is close correlation between the shapes of the distributions of angle discrepancies of features traced in the \acrshort{cor-1 pB}, \acrshort{forward pB}, \acrshort{ne los}, and \acrshort{ne central} populations produced by the model when compared to the model's magnetic field orientation.

-Since there is no ground truth precedent in which to compare the orientation of segmented coronal features to, as mentioned in section \ref{subsec:Introduction_overview}, we treat the \acrshort{mas} model solution as our known solution in which to base our comparison on.
-In order to diagnose the statistical trends between the model and data, we require an appropriate comparison framework and statistical metrics in which to quantify this correlation.
-We use the the model synthetic data compared to its own magnetic field orientation as the base comparison, so that the similarity between these statistics will reflect on the correlation between the data and model in regards to the statistical trend of how well quasi-radial features match the expected magnetic field orientation when segmented from coronal data vs model data.

-The \acrshort{jsd}, like the \acrfull{kld}, is defined between $0$ and $1$, and compares two distributions, where a metric closer to $0$ indicates the two distributions are similar in shape, and a metric closer to 1 indicates the two distributions are anti-similar in shape.
-For transparency we offer both metrics in our results, however we consider \acrshort{jsd} as the more important metric in evaluating the similarity of probability distributions as it is a symmetric statistic.
+The \acrshort{jsd} and \acrshort{kld} statistics allow us to analyze the similarity of two probability distributions' shapes, which is useful for comparing the similarity of each data population.
+The \acrshort{jsd}, like the \acrfull{kld}, is defined between $0$ and $1$, where a metric closer to $0$ indicates the two distributions are similar in shape, and a metric closer to 1 indicates the two distributions are dissimilar in shape.
+We offer both metrics in our results, however we consider the \acrshort{jsd} as the more important metric in evaluating the similarity of probability distributions as it is a symmetric statistic.
+As mentioned in Section \ref{subsec:statistical_analysis_methodology}, the \acrshort{hsd} evaluates the relative difference in mean values between each data population to determine if the difference is statistically significant.

-Table \ref{tab:combined_hsd_cor1} shows the results of the \acrshort{jsd} analysis when comparing the probability distributions of the \acrshort{qraft} performance results on the aggregated data populations described in section \ref{subsec:choosing_data_populations} in relation to the orientation of the expected model magnetic orientation given by the central \acrshort{pos B}.
-The \acrshort{jsd} and \acrshort{kld} statistics are combined with the \acrshort{hsd} statistics in tables \ref{tab:combined_hsd_cor1} and \ref{tab:_hsd_cor1_results_by_date} for convenience, as both sets of statistics are means of the various data populations to each other.
+Table \ref{tab:_hsd_cor1_results_by_date} shows the results of the \acrshort{jsd}, \acrshort{kld}, and \acrshort{hsd} analyses when comparing each data population across each date of this study, while Table \ref{tab:combined_hsd_cor1} shows the results of these analyses on the aggregated data for each data population.